-Don’t feel bad for me.
-I’ve finally got this.
-It’s been daunting and tough and what I really wanted when I was finally diagnosed with multiple TBI was to rap with someone else who was going through the treatment process.
+I’m finally starting to feel oriented.
+It’s been daunting and tough and what I really wanted when I was diagnosed with traumatic brain injury was to talk to someone else who was going through the treatment process.
 Talking to folks who have been rehabbed are great resources, the interweb is good too, although I am still having a lot of trouble reading with comprehension.

 Lucky for me, most of my work is written from experience.
-I am a “doer” out of necessity, but it’s not something to complain about.
+I am a “doer” out of necessity, and it’s not something to complain about.
 Some people read, listen or see to learn.
-I need to “DO.”
-And so, all my fitnessy things, cooking, recipe-testing, and travel adventures are going pretty well.
+I need to “do.”
+And so, many of my chef and tasting things, and travel adventures are still possible, when time permits.

-With luck, by the time I am done my rehab I will be able to see straight, balance and be coordinated like the olden days, be able to move my hand (quickly), be able to sleep and breathe properly.
-Also, be able to find words.
-It’s easy to miss, or you may think I’m just a bit restless, but next time you talk to me observe how my eyes dart around searching for the word I want.
+With luck, by the time I am done my rehab I will be able to see straight, balance and be coordinated again, be able to move my hand (quickly), be able to sleep and read properly.
+Also, be able to find my words!
+It’s easy to miss, or you may think I’m just a bit restless, but next time you talk to me observe how my eyes dart around searching my noggin for the word I want!

 Of course you would know none of this if I hadn’t just told you because I “look fine and am reasonably articulate.”
-And because that excuse has been handed to me so many times as the reason I wasn’t properly diagnosed sooner, I’m using this site and the reasonably sizable following it has to talk about what is going on here.
-I have unseen ailments.
-I am being rehabbed for multiple TBI’s that significantly changed my life and sent me into uncharted territory that was difficult to navigate; a place where I felt confused, lost, desperate, and angry.
+That excuse has been handed to me so many times as the reason I wasn’t properly diagnosed sooner.
+“This stuff” has significantly changed my life and sent me into uncharted territory difficult to navigate; a place where I’ve felt confused, lost, desperate, and angry.
 No more of that.
 I’m dissatisfied with healthcare I’ve received in the past, but for now I set that aside.
-I want to focus on getting better, working when I can, and making sure I share any advice, logic or benefits I can get my hands on to help other people with an unseen ailment.
-Or any ailment.
+I want to focus on getting better, working when I can, and making sure I share any advice, logic or benefits when I understand what is worth sharing.
 There seems to be a stigma to disclosing full-time patient status.
-I’m breaking that, thank you very much, and proud to do so because I think it might help someone.
+I’m breaking that, thank you very much, and proud to do so because I think it might help others.